May 4, 2019

 There is a saying in the stock market, buy low, sell high: The idea of the value of antiques rising or falling in value to me is only relative to the price point in which they are being referred to, which means the price that was initially paid and the value of the currency paid for those items at the time they were purchased.
 To me, the question of antiques losing value is really about how much it was initially paid for it.

 Back during the Victorian era, Piano shawls were all the rage and extremely expensive, with some costing thousands of dollars over a hundred plus years ago.
-Today depending on a variety of conditions a shawl could sell for 100 dollars.
+Today depending on a variety of conditions, a shawl could sell for 100 dollars.
 Of course, some shawls are rare and sell for 10,000 dollars or more.
-However, if you calculate inflation and the fact that most shawls don't trade for anything close to $10,000 these days an observer could safely make the statement that the shawl market hasn't really kept up with the times.
+However, if you calculate inflation and the fact that most shawls don't trade for anything close to 10,000 dollars these days, an observer could safely make the statement that the shawl market hasn't really kept up with the times.
 Had you purchased a shawl in 1890 for 10 cents on the other hand and attempted to sell it today, if you kept it in good condition, you would be able to sell for much more than you originally paid for it.
-This concept of a beginning price and ending price is relevant to one's understanding of value and how an item loses value or gains value.
+This concept of a beginning price and ending price is relevant to one's understanding of the value and how an item loses value or gains value.
 Everything increases in value or loses value relative to the initial starting point.
 At the same time, these Shawls like the Hummel's were new when they were purchased.
 New purchase prices have no relation to not new purchase prices, but many buyers initially fail to make this distinction.
 This can make venues like Artzze a great place to purchase.